 - Image Data Converter: Image Data Converter software is needed for playing back and editing images recorded in RAW format with various corrections, such as tone curve and sharpness.
 With Image Data Converter, RAW images can be adjusted with white balance, exposure, Creative Style, and converted into JPEG or TIFF formats.

 - Remote Camera Control: Remote Camera Control can be used to control the camera from your computer.
 You can also change the camera's settings, perform interval timer shooting, and record images directly to the computer.

-Optics: The included Sony E PZ 16-50mm F3.5-5.6 OSS and E 55-210mm F4.5-6.3 OSS lenses are compatible with Sony α-series interchangeable lens cameras with the E-mount.
-The 16-50mm zoom lens is ideal for capturing a wide variety of photos, from portraits to expansive landscapes.
+Optics: The included Sony E 18-55mm F3.5-5.6 OSS and E 55-210mm F4.5-6.3 OSS lenses are compatible with Sony α-series interchangeable lens cameras with the E-mount.
+The 18-55mm zoom lens is ideal for capturing close-up portraits and expansive landscapes.
 The 55-210mm telephoto zoom lens is recommended for sports or nature shooting.

-Lens Hood: The E55-210mm lens comes with the ALC-SH115 lens hood to help prevent lens flare.
-When installed, the lens hood adds approximately 2" to the overall length of the lens.
+Lens Hoods: Both lenses include lens hoods: E18-55mm lens includes the ALC-SH112, while the E55-210mm lens comes with the ALC-SH115 lens hood.
+The lens hoods help prevent lens flare.
+When installed, the lens hoods add approximately 2" to the overall length of the lens.
 The hood can be stored on the lens by installing it backwards.

-ED Glass: Both lenses have Extra-low Dispersion (ED) glass elements which helps suppress chromatic aberration and color bleeding at all focal lengths, providing excellent image quality throughout the zoom range.
+ED Glass: The SEL55210 has two Extra-low Dispersion (ED) glass elements which helps suppress chromatic aberration and color bleeding at all focal lengths, providing excellent image quality throughout the zoom range.